yungyuc/nsdhw_19au/hw4/README.rst

 .. code-block:: bash

   cd nsdhw_19au/hw4/username
-  ../validate.py | grep "GET POINTS"
+  ../validate.py | grep "GET POINT"

 You will earn points for what is printed on screen.
 The grader will run on a `m5.large` in `us-east-1`.
 Please test your code in the same or a similar